khan-lab/khan-lab.github.io/index.md

 {% capture text %}

-We are building a dedicated team of responsible researchers to advance the frontier of computational cancer genomics.
+We are building a dedicated team of responsible researchers to advance the frontier of computational biology and genomics.
 We strive to build an inclusive environment for research and recognize the value of diversity in the process of scientific creativity and discovery.

 {%
   include button.html